 There are other plants that grow flat and broad because they are adapted for environments where light is scarce.
 These plants serve as a better model for us to think about when trying to make the most effective use of overhead light.
 Ideally, we want low broad plants that harvest every photon of light energy available to them.

-Cannabis is not naturally a plant that grows like that because its apical dominance is set for tall skinny growth.
+Cannabis naturally grows like a Christmas Tree because its apical dominance is set for tall skinny growth.
 It is possible to achieve some degree of lateral growth dominance with nothing but low-stress training (LST), but the single most effective way to break the apical dominance in cannabis is to cut off the apex, by topping the plant.

 The top or end shoot, which is the main growing point in plants, contains the hormones which control the functions for apical dominance.
 Auxins, are one hormone that appears to play a particularly significant role.
 The apical growth tip produces auxins, and they are transported through the phloem, always downward, where they inhibit the growth of lateral growth tips lower on the plant.
 The auxins prevent elongation of the growth-tips below the apex, however, they don’t travel long distances through the plant.
 Therefore, as the plant gets taller, the lowest branches become freed from the inhibiting effects of the auxins and begin developing.
 This produces the classic “Christmas tree” shape.